 To comply with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, the American University Police Department prepares this report and works with several university offices and public agencies- such as the Office of the Dean of Students, Housing and Dining Programs, Student Conduct and Conflict Resolution Services, and the Metropolitan Police Department of the District of Columbia (MPD)-to gather the information herein.
 Each entity provides updated data on its educational efforts and programs.
-Campus crime, arrest, and referral statistics include those reported to Public Safety, designated campus offices (including but not limited to directors, deans, department heads, designated resident life staff, student conduct staff, advisors to students and student organizations, and athletic administrators), and local law enforcement agencies.
+Campus crime, arrest, and referral statistics include those reported to the University Police Department, designated campus offices (including but not limited to directors, deans, department heads, designated resident life staff, student conduct staff, advisors to students and student organizations, and athletic administrators), and local law enforcement agencies.

 American University is required by federal law to publish an Annual Security Report by October 1 each year.
 The most recent Annual Security Report is listed below.
 All reports are in PDF format and require Adobe Acrobat Reader to view.
 Instructions for downloading it are included below.